Skip to main content

 The gap between running four separate compliance programs and running one integrated vendor governance program is a single tool: a regulatory exposure matrix that maps critical vendors against all applicable frameworks plus jurisdictional risk.

 Structure.
 List critical vendors down the left column.
-Run NIS2, DORA, CRA, and the revised CSA across the top as separate columns.
+Run NIS2, DORA, CRA, the revised CSA, and the AI Act across the top as separate columns.
 Add a final column for trade and jurisdictional exposure.
 For each intersection, document assessment status (compliant, gap identified, not assessed), criteria used, gaps identified, and remediation owner.
+For AI Act specifically, capture the system's risk classification, the vendor's role (provider / deployer / importer / distributor), and which timeline applies — the original 2 August 2026 deadline or the proposed 2 December 2027 deferral.

 Where to start.
 Prioritize vendors that operate in the infrastructure layer: cloud providers, identity and access management platforms, network equipment suppliers, managed security services, and any vendor whose product is embedded in systems you cannot easily replace.
 These are the relationships where a forced phase-out under the revised CSA would be most disruptive and most expensive.
 For organizations deploying AI agents alongside these infrastructure vendors, the AI data governance framework adds another dimension to the assessment.